henrijb/vscodeSettings/README.md

 # Settings for PHP Developers

-This page is intended to help PHP developers use and take better advantage of this great tool called VS Code.
+This page is intended to help PHP developers use and take better advantage of this tool.

 ##List of extensions: